daniel-apolinario/microservices-graph/README.md

 ### Technologies used ###

 We used the graph algorithms contained in the JGraphT library to generate the initial dependencies graphs.
-For the random graphs, we utilized the GnpRandomGraphGenerator class that follows the Erdős–Rényi model [[1]](#1).
 For the Barabasi Albert graphs, we utilized the BarabasiAlbertGraphGenerator class [[2]](#2) that implements preferential attachment growth.

 ### Microservices-related Design Patterns ###